telegramdesktop/tdesktop/docs/building-cmake.md

 * Install git by command **sudo apt-get install git** in Terminal
 * Install g++ by command **sudo apt-get install g++** in Terminal
+* Install libtool and automake by command **sudo apt-get install libtool automake** in Terminal

 You need to install g++ version 6 manually by such commands